Cameron Scarlett

-Cameron John Paul Scarlett (born October 9, 1996) is an American football running back who is currently a free agent.
-He played college football at Stanford, and went undrafted in the 2020 NFL Draft.
+Cameron John Paul Scarlett (born October 9, 1996) is an American former professional football running back.
+He played college football at Stanford, and went undrafted in the 2020 NFL draft.
 He ended up being picked up by the Tennessee Titans and Seattle Seahawks but saw no playing time.
 He is also the brother of Brennan Scarlett.

-Collegiate Career
+College career

 In his first year at Stanford, he saw no playing time.
 In his second year, he played 11 games and had 117 rushing yards and a rushing touchdown.
 He also had 4 kick returns for 39 yards.
 In his junior year, he earned All-Pac-12 honorable mention despite competing with Bryce Love.
 He played 14 games and had 389 rushing yards, 174 receiving yards, and 8 rushing touchdowns.
 He also returned 39 kickoffs for 1,008 yards.
 In his Senior year he started 2 of 13 games (since Bryce Love got injured), he had 330 rushing yards, 8 rushing touchdowns, 109 receiving yards, and 1 receiving touchdown.
 In his final year he started all 12 games, he had 840 rushing yards and 7 rushing touchdowns.
 He received the Irving S. Zeimer Award for Team MVP.

-Profesional Career
+Professional career

 Tennessee Titans

-On May 7, 2020, Scarlett was signed by the Tennessee Titans as an Undrafted Free Agent.
+On May 7, 2020, Scarlett was signed by the Tennessee Titans as an Undrafted free agent.
 On August 26, Scarlett was waived by the Tennessee Titans after the signing of Jeremy McNichols.

 On September 1, Scarlett worked out with the Indianapolis Colts alongside C.J.
 Prosise and a few other players; none of which made the roster.